Surabhi Ghosh, MFA, BFA

 Using repetitive actions like stitching, cutting, and beading, Surabhi Ghosh exploits the tensions and imperfections in handmade patterns to give material and spatial form to cyclical narratives of pride and shame.
 Incorporating her experiences as a North American descendant of South Asian ancestors, her recent work investigates the transmission of cultural identity and nationalist ideology to and from the diaspora.

 Photo credit: Photo: Guy L'Heureux

-Pattern and repetition; storytelling and visual narratives; materiality and site-responsive installation; textile history; colonialism; nationalist ideologies; cultural diaspora; intersectionality; critical visuality; critical material practices.
+Pattern and repetition; storytelling and visual narratives; materiality and site-responsive installation; textile history; colonialism; labour; nationalist ideologies; cultural diaspora; intersectionality; critical visuality; critical material practices.